-The purpose of this call for CARC pilot projects is to solicit proposals that use a basic science or translational approach to examine the pathophysiology and comorbid effects of alcohol and the overall effects of alcohol use and abuse on disease progression in persons living with HIV controlled by ART.
-Clinical studies examining the impact of alcohol use on comorbidities and chronic disease/conditions are strongly encouraged.
-Areas of interest include the cardiovascular system, infectious disease, and psychology.
+The Pilot Project program solicits basic science or translational research projects to examine the pathophysiology and comorbid effects of unhealthy alcohol use on HIV disease pathogenesis and risk for comorbid conditions.
+Areas of research interest include the cardiovascular system, infectious disease, and neuropsychology.
 The tissue/organ/disease of focus, and the model system used may be determined by the submitting Principal Investigator (PI).
-A major goal of this call for applications is to generate preliminary data that will support a research component in a program project proposal that will be competitive for external funding (focus on NIAAA).
+The goal of this program is to generate preliminary data that will support progression to a CARC research component, or that will support applications for extramural funding (focus on NIAAA).
 Pilot projects that establish new collaborations are strongly encouraged, particularly those that partner basic scientists with clinicians.

-The CARC Pilot Project program is open to all faculty investigators with research interests aligned with CARC objectives.
-This includes internal scientists within the LSU system as well as external investigators.
-The CARC Intramural Center Committee (ICC) will monitor the performance and productivity of the project.
+The CARC Pilot Project program is open to all LSUHSC faculty investigators.
+The CARC Intramural Center Committee (ICC) will make funding decisions and monitor progress and productivity of the project.

 Describe the major goals, objectives, hypotheses, and how it aligns with the current priorities of the CARC.
 This section must clearly identify the design, procedures, and analytical plan.
-Must include how it will be used to apply for extramural funding in an area directly related to the scientific focus of the CARC.
-If CARC Resource Core is utilized, information on its use should be provided.
+A statement of how data collected will be used to apply for extramural funding should be included.
+If CARC Experimental and Analytical Core is utilized, information on its use should be provided.
 Not to exceed 5 pages excluding references.

 Other Support should indicate effort and total direct costs during funding period.

 Requests should be for one year of funding.
 Detailed budget including justification should be submitted.
 Funds are not to exceed $30,000-$35,000.
 Allowable costs include: Supplies, and salary support for research personnel (i.e., student worker, research associate).
-Time release salary protection may be also be requested from the Dean’s office by clinicians to conduct this research.
-Costs not allowed include travel and salary support.
+Time release salary protection may also be requested from the Dean’s office by clinicians to conduct this research.
+Costs not allowed include travel and salary support for PI.
 Sub-contracts outside LSUHSC School of Medicine are not allowed.

-Proposals should be submitted electronically, as separate PDF files, including the three items above to Martin Ronis, PhD, Pilot Project Program Director at firstname.lastname@example.org no later than Friday, June 7th, 2019.
+Proposals should be submitted electronically, as separate PDF files, including the three items above to Martin Ronis, PhD, Pilot Project Program Director at firstname.lastname@example.org.

 Please note: This funding mechanism does not need to be routed through the LSUHSC Office of Research Services for signatures.
 However, proof of IBC, IRB, and/or IACUC approval(s) will be requested prior to final award.

 Peer review will be conducted by members of the ICC and External Advisory Committee (EAC).
 Either the EAC or the ICC may choose to solicit additional expert peer review if necessary.
-EAC members will be assigned as primary and secondary reviewers of each application with the primary reviewer being responsible for preparing a written critique to be submitted for consideration by the ICC.
 A presentation to CARC ICC members may be requested prior to award funding.